awsdocs/amazon-ec2-user-guide/doc_source/usage-reports.md

 + How well am I using my Reserved Instances?
 + Are my Reserved Instances helping me save money?

-For more information about working with reports in Cost Explorer, including saving reports, see [Analyzing your costs with Cost Explorer](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/cost-explorer-what-is.html)\.
+For more information about working with reports in Cost Explorer, including saving reports, see [Analyzing your costs with AWS Cost Explorer](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/cost-explorer-what-is.html) in the *AWS Cost Management User Guide*\.